Dantarshi/dsc-mod-3-project-online-ds-ft-100719/README.md

 Is there statistically significant difference in the mean sales revenue in North America vs the rest of the countries?

-$𝐻_o$:The mean sales for the North America is thesame as the rest of the countries combined
+$𝐻_0$:The mean sales for the North America is thesame as the rest of the countries combined

 $𝐻_1$: The mean sales from North America is more than the mean sales for rest of the countries.